twitter/hraven/README.md

 * Apache Hadoop - hRaven current supports collection of job data on specific versions of Hadoop:
   * Hadoop 2.6+ post hRaven 1.0.0 Hadoop 1 will no longer be supported
+* JRE 8 - As of hRaven 1.0.0 Java 8 jars are generated.
+Use hRaven 0.9.x for Java 7 runtimes.

 Quick start
 --------------------